hnlxyz/mern-task-management/README.md

 ## 📥 Export Tasks to Excel

-Users can export their accessible task data to an **Excel `.xlsx` file** for reporting, analysis, and offline use.
+Users can export their accessible task data to an **Excel `.xlsx` file** for reporting, analysis and offline use.

 ### Export Features